Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Additional Experimental Setup Results

 \subsection{Clinical Predictive Tasks \& Evaluation Metrics}

 The model can be adapted for a variety of healthcare prediction tasks, and we use two representative diagnostic tasks to predict health events: \begin{itemize} \item \textbf{Diagnosis Prediction.} This task predicts all medical codes, i.e. diagnoses of the visit $T+1$ given previous $T$ visits, which is a multi-label classification. \item \textbf{Heart Failure (HF) Prediction.} This task predicts whether a patient will be diagnosed with heart failure in the visit $T+1$ given previous $T$ visits, which is a binary classification. \end{itemize} For both tasks, a fully connected layer with a sigmoid activation function and a binary cross-entropy loss are adopted as the predictive head and the objective function, respectively.
 The evaluation metrics for diagnosis prediction are weighted F1 score $\text{w-F}_1$ and top-k recall (R@k). $\text{w-F}_1$ is a weighted sum of the F1 score for each class, which measures an overall prediction performance on all classes.
 R@k is the ratio of true-positive numbers in top-k predictions to the total number of positive samples, which measures the prediction performance on a subset of classes.
-The metrics to evaluate the HF prediction are the area under the ROC curve (AUROC) and $\text{F}_1$ score since the HF prediction is a binary classification on imbalanced test data.
+The metrics to evaluate the HF prediction are the area under the ROC curve (AUROC) and $\text{F}_1$ score due to the imbalanced label distribution.